Menu

 When to Settle

 Settlement can happen any time before the judge makes the final decision after a trial.
-The earlier you settle the more time, energy and money you will save.
+The earlier you settle, the more time, energy and money you will save.
 When, or if, to settle is a personal decision.
-Sometimes waiting can help because you may have more information as the case goes on.
-Sometimes it just means getting more frustrated and spending more time and energy.
+Sometimes, waiting can help because you may have more information as the case goes on.
+Sometimes, it just means getting more frustrated and spending more time and energy.

 The decision to settle must be yours.
 You cannot be forced to settle.
 Take some time to make an informed decision and do not agree to anything you do not fully understand.
+Once you agree to something, you usually cannot just change your mind.

 Settlement agreements are almost always based on a compromise of some kind.
 Neither party gets everything they want.
 You need to decide if the proposed agreement gives you enough of what you want, keeping in mind the cost and uncertainty of continuing with a court case.